TSR: Trajectory-Search Rollouts for Multi-Turn RL of LLM Agents: Background and Problem Setup

-\begin{enumerate} \item \textbf{Sparse or Delayed Rewards.} Per-turn rewards can be sparse, binary, or even delayed until the end of the episode such that most prefixes receive no immediate feedback.
-For example, consider a web agent that must purchase a specific item.
-Success requires a precise sequence of logical actions: \emph{search for item, click on item page, click on right color, click on buy}.
-If the agent executes the first three steps perfectly but fails to click ``Buy Now" at the final step, the reward at the trajectory level is often zero.
-Under naive sampling, a developing policy might generate thousands of such ``near-miss" trajectories.
-This makes advantage estimation challenging as Monte Carlo returns can have high variance and bootstrapped estimators depend on value predictions that are hard to learn when intermediate rewards are uninformative \cite{schulman2015gae,schulman2017proximalpolicyoptimizationalgorithms}.
+\item \textbf{Sparse or Delayed Rewards.} Per-turn rewards can be sparse, binary, or even delayed until the end of the episode.
+Consider a web agent that must purchase a specific item.
+Success requires a precise sequence of actions: \emph{search for item, click on item page, click on right color, click on buy}.
+If the agent executes the first three steps perfectly but fails to click ``Buy Now'' at the final step, the reward at the trajectory level is often zero.
+This makes advantage estimation challenging as Monte Carlo returns can have high variance and bootstrapped estimators depend on value predictions that are hard to learn when intermediate rewards are uninformative \citep{schulman2015gae,schulman2017proximalpolicyoptimizationalgorithms}.

-\item \textbf{Irreversible Traps.} Many multi-turn environments are \textit{prefix-sensitive}: early mistakes can create irreversible states in which the episode becomes unsalvageable, collapsing the effective horizon for learning.
-This motivates further search and heuristics to avoid such doomed prefixes \cite{ignatenko2023sokoban_deadend}.
-To illustrate this, \refig{fig:sokoban_corner_trap} shows how a single early mistake in Sokoban can render an episode unsalvageable, whereas simple rollout selection recovers a feasible trajectory.
+\item \textbf{Irreversible Traps.} In many multi-turn environments, early mistakes can create irreversible states in which the episode becomes unsalvageable, collapsing learning \citep{ignatenko2023sokoban_deadend}.
+To illustrate this, \refig{fig:sokoban_corner_trap} shows how a single early mistake in the Sokoban game can render an episode unsalvageable, whereas simple best-of-$N$ rollout selection recovers a feasible trajectory.

 \item \textbf{Insufficient Diversity.} On-policy methods can become unstable if the collected rollouts lack diversity.
-For example, if the agent repeatedly samples the same successful trajectory for a given state, the relative advantage for every action becomes zero ($\hat{A}_t \approx 0$), effectively stalling gradient updates in PPO and GRPO.
+For example, if the agent repeatedly samples the same successful trajectory for a given state, the relative advantage becomes zero ($\hat{A}_t \approx 0$), effectively stalling gradient updates.
 This lack of exploration leads to brittle policies that overfit to specific actions or shortcut behaviors rather than learning robust, generalizable heuristics.
-Thus, effective training requires a rollout distribution that balances \emph{exploitation} (finding high rewards) with sufficient \emph{exploration} (covering diverse logic paths) to prevent the policy from getting stuck in local optima. \end{enumerate}
+Thus, effective training requires a rollout distribution that balances \emph{exploitation} (finding high rewards) with sufficient \emph{exploration} (covering diverse logic paths) to prevent the policy from getting stuck in local optima.